Paddy Mayne: SAS – 1941 and 1942

 From November 1941 through to the end of 1942 during the Western Desert Campaign, Mayne participated in numerous night raids deep behind enemy lines in the deserts of Egypt and Libya, where the SAS wrought havoc by destroying many enemy aircraft on the ground.
 Mayne pioneered the use of military jeeps to conduct surprise hit-and-run raids, particularly on Axis airfields.
 The National Army Museum stated that Mayne had "a personal tally of more than 100 aircraft destroyed."

 The first successful raid at Wadi Tamet in Libya on 14 December 1941, where aircraft and petrol dumps were destroyed, helped keep the SAS in existence, following the failure of the previous initial raid behind enemy lines at Sirte.
-For his part in the Tamet raid Mayne was awarded the Distinguished Service Order (DSO).
+For his part in the Tamet raid Mayne was appointed a Companion of the Distinguished Service Order (DSO).
 Promoted to lieutenant after the second raid of Tamet on 27 December 1941, Mayne also received a mention in despatches on 24 February 1942.

 Mayne's official report on the Tamet raid notes:

 The following damage was done on or in the vicinity of the aerodrome:

 (a) Bombs were placed on 14 aircraft;

 (b) 10 aircraft were damaged by having instrument panels destroyed;

 (c) Bomb and petrol dumps were blown up;

 (d) Reconnaissance was made down to the seafront but only empty huts were found;

 (e) Several telephone poles were blown up;

 (f) Some Italians were followed, and the hut they came out of was attacked by sub-machine gun and pistol fire and bombs were placed on and around it.
 There appeared to be roughly thirty inhabitants.
 Damage inflicted unknown.

 Mayne took part in the most successful SAS raid of the Desert War when, on the night of 26 July 1942, with eighteen armed jeeps, British and French commandos raided the Sidi Haneish Airfield.
 Avoiding detection, they destroyed up to 40 German aircraft escaping with the loss of only three jeeps and two men killed in action.